TyreseKing/regex-Tutorial-for-phone-numbers/README.md

 A bracket expression represents a space or a dash.
 The character may be some thing designated inside the brackets.
 So, as an example, in [ -], this can be matched by way of any spaces OR dashes inbetween the digits of the phone number. (ex: 999-777-4444 OR 999 777 4444)

 ---
+## Character Classes

+Regex has unique instructions that suit different types of characters.

+In our expression, \d is used to suit any DIGIT character.

+The backslash is vital with the intention to differentiate the digit elegance from a definite letter d.

+---